versionone/VersionOne.SDK.Python/README.md

   Assets do not make a request until a data item is needed from them.
 Further attribute access is cached if a previous request returned that attribute.
 Otherwise a new request is made.

-  The fastest way to collect and use a set of assets is to query, with the attributes you expect to use included in the select list.
+  The fastest way to collect and use a set of assets is to query with the attributes you expect to use included in the select list.
 The entire result set will be returned in a single HTTP transaction if you manually call one of the methods that triggers a full query.
-  These methods include __iter__ (e.g. .join() uses this), __len__, and queryAll.
+  These methods include `__iter__()` (e.g. .join() uses this), `__len__()`, `queryAll()`, and `reQueryAll()`.

   Writing to assets does not require reading them; setting attributes and calling the commit function does not invoke the "read" pipeline.
 Writing assets requires one HTTP POST per dirty asset instance.

   When an asset is committed or an operation is called, the asset data is invalidated and will be read again on the next attribute access.
-Grouping your updates then calling queryAll() again to perform a bulk update can enhance performance.
+Grouping your updates then calling queryAll() on a fresh query is a good way to enhance performance.

+  GOTCHA: `reQueryAll()` tracks the dirty state of the query object separately from the way asset data
+    is invalidated following an update.
+Unless the terms of the query have been changed, the `reQueryAll` won't update the cached data and a new query will be generated for each invalidated data item accessed.
+    To avoid this, adding and then restoring a query term on the query object can be used to cause the re-query to actually occur.

+  `reQueryAll()` can be very useful when implementing paging, changing the sorting, etc, but it should be used with care.
+It clears all cached data, so any fields that were not included in the original query and have since been retrieved are also cleared.
+Accessing those fields will prompt the same individual query as before.
+To avoid this problem, either include the extra field(s) in your initial query, or create a new query object for the updated query terms.

 ## TODO